Peter Goadsby

 Peter Goadsby is an Australian neuroscientist who is Director of the National Institute for Health Research - Wellcome Trust King’s Clinical Research Facility and Professor of Neurology at King's College London.
 His research has focused particularly on the mechanism and alleviation of migraine and cluster headaches.

 Personal life and education

 Goadsby was born in Australia in 1958.
-He attended a secondary school that did not have high academic ambitions for the pupils.
-This made him determined to follow an academic course.
+He attended St Dominic's College, Penrith, a private Catholic school in Western Sydney, and was determined to follow an academic tertiary course.
 He was interested in politics from a young age, and was planning to study economics at university.
 However, after an argument with his mother, a mathematics teacher, he applied to study medicine, and was accepted by University of New South Wales.
 As an undergraduate he met James W. Lance and became interested in the area of experimental science applied to neurology, especially migraine.

 Career

 Goadsby's research has focused on headaches, trying to understand their mechanisms and how to provide better treatments.
 His work has especially addressed the causes of migraine and cluster headaches.
 His research led him to hypothesise that migraine might not be a vascular disease, as was then accepted, or psychosomatic and caused by stress.
 Instead, he and colleagues developed evidence that it had a nerve-based mechanism that resulted in the pain and other symptoms.

 Their work in the 1980s led to the discovery of the mechanism that starts a migraine, involved the calcitonin gene-related peptide, CGRP, a peptide involved in neuronal communication.
 This provided a new target for drugs, namely those that could interfere with the interaction of CGRP and its receptor.
 As a result, the gepants such as atogepant have been developed and introduced to clinical use.
 He was also part of a group that in a clinical trial over six months showed, for the first time, that a monoclonal antibody could significantly reduce frequency and effects of migraine.
 Several have been introduced into clinical use for those with chronic migraine.
 Erenumab was approved for use in the USA (in 2018), Scotland from 2019, England (from 2021), and other countries.

 He trained in neurophysiology with David Burke.
 He subsequently trained, worked and studied with Don Reis at Cornell, USA; Jacques Seylaz at Universite VII, Paris, and post-graduate neurology training at the Institute of Neurology, London with C David Marsden, Andrew Lees, Anita Harding and W Ian McDonald.
 He later returned to Australia.
 He joined the University of New South Wales and became a consultant neurologist at the Prince of Wales Hospital, Sydney.
 He was later appointed a Wellcome Senior Research Fellow at the Institute of Neurology and Professor of Clinical Neurology and Honorary Consultant Neurologist at the National Hospital for Neurology and Neurosurgery, London until 2007.

 Goadsby was Professor of Neurology, at University of California, San Francisco, 2007-2013.
 He is also an Honorary Consultant Neurologist at the Great Ormond Street Hospital for Sick Children, UK and Professor of Neurology, University of California, Los Angeles.